 Wash and go’s are not only easy to do, they are a quick styling option (quick, not meaning lazy).
 Yet, there are some challenges that could arise when choosing to style your natural hair in wash and go’s all of the time.

-Let’s eliminate the biggest monkey in the room to start.
+Let’s start with eliminating the biggest monkey in the room.
 When styling your hair in a wash and go, the risk of getting single strand knots increases.
 That’s because your natural hair is in a very shrunken state.